aws-samples/awsome-fmops/README.md

 This repository contains reference architectures and test cases for Foundation Model Operations (FMOps) on [Amazon EKS](https://aws.amazon.com/eks).

 Foundation Model Operations (FMOps) encompass the end-to-end processes involved in managing foundation models, from initial pretraining to deployment and monitoring.
-This repository is designed to showcase usage of different frameworks at each stage of the life stage of foundation model and end to end pipeline.
-Specifically, FMOps in this repository involving the following four stages, (continuos) pretraining, finetuning, evaluation, and deployment.
-The following section "Stages of Foundation Model Operations" elavorate each stage.
-Each subdirectory of this repository ([pretraining](./pretraining), [finetuning](./finetuning/), [evaluation](./evaluation), [deployment](./deployment/)) including test cases for each stage.
+This repository is designed to showcase the usage of different frameworks at each stage of the foundation model lifecycle and the end-to-end pipeline.
+Specifically, FMOps in this repository involve the following four stages: continuous pretraining, finetuning, evaluation, and deployment.
+The following section, "Stages of Foundation Model Operations," elaborates on each stage.
+Each subdirectory of this repository ([pretraining](./pretraining), [finetuning](./finetuning), [evaluation](./evaluation), [deployment](./deployment)) includes test cases for each stage.

 Our infrastructure is deployed using [Terraform](https://www.terraform.io/).
-Please refer to the [deployment guide](./infra/README.md) for infrustrucuter setup guide.
+Please refer to the [deployment guide](./infra/README.md) for the infrastructure setup guide.

 ### Stages of Foundation Model Operations